dangeabunea/pluralsight-refactoring-solid-java17/4-isp/exercises/exercise1/complete/src/main/readme.md

 respect this principle.

 Let's start by taking a look at the ```NotificationService``` interface.
 It has 4 methods that deal with various notification scenarios.
 At first glance, this interface seems ok.
-Until we look at the overall context, the classes that implement it.
+Unit we look at the overall context, the classes that implement it.
 There are 2 classes that implement this interface:
 - ```KindergartenNotificationService```
 - ```CompanyNotificationService```